To Catch a Thief appears in an aspect ratio of approximately 1.85:1 on this Blu-ray Disc. Though erratic, this became a mostly positive presentation.

 Here we get info about Hitchcock’s career as well as general thoughts about Thief.
 Maltin provides a decent overview of the flick, but he doesn’t bring out a ton of insights.

 As noted, the 2020 Blu-ray drops a slew of extras from the 2012 release.
 Why don’t these appear?
 I have no idea, but their absence turns into a perplexing – disappointment.

 The duo of Cary Grant and Grace Kelly are as gorgeous as the backdrop of the French Riviera.
 While To Catch A Thief doesn’t rate as one of Hitchcock’s best efforts, it becomes an enjoyable romp nonetheless.
-The Blu-ray delivers excellent visuals as well as good audio and a few bonus materials.
-Though this turns into a nice depiction of the film itself, the absence of pre-existing supplements means it can’t count as definitive.
+The Blu-ray delivers inconsistent visuals as well as good audio and a few bonus materials.
+Though this turns into a decent depiction of the film itself, the picture concerns and the absence of pre-existing supplements means it can’t count as definitive.